-The supportiveness of a mattress is influenced largely by the mattress’s firmness and the sleeper’s weight.
-A mattress that isn’t supportive enough for a heavier individual may be perfectly supportive for a lighter individual.
+The supportiveness of a mattress is influenced largely by the mattress’s firmness and your weight.
+A mattress that isn’t supportive enough for a heavier person may be perfectly supportive for a lighter individual.

 Mattress firmness is traditionally rated on a 10-point scale, in which 1 is the softest possible mattress and 10 is the firmest.
 Stomach sleepers usually prefer a slightly firmer feel than side sleepers in the same weight group.
-This is because firmer models can prevent a stomach sleeper’s midsection from sinking in too deeply, which can help improve their spinal alignment.
+This is because firmer models can prevent a stomach sleeper’s midsection from sinking in too deeply and improve their spinal alignment.

-Stomach sleepers who weigh between 130 and 200 pounds frequently favor a medium or medium firm model falling between 5 and 6 on the firmness scale.
+Stomach sleepers who weigh between 130 and 230 pounds frequently favor a medium or medium firm model falling between 5 and 6 on the firmness scale.
 Mattresses in this range usually balance conforming and support.
-Stomach sleepers who weigh under 130 pounds usually prefer a softer feel to enjoy contouring and pressure relief, while sleepers who weigh over 200 pounds often favor a firmer feel to provide sufficient support without excessive sinkage.
+Stomach sleepers who weigh under 130 pounds may prefer a softer feel to enjoy contouring and pressure relief, while sleepers who weigh over 230 pounds often feel most comfortable with a firmer feel for sufficient support without excessive sinkage.

 Assessing your weight and body shape may make it easier to determine what firmness is best for you.